Travel guide

 Route through 1 continent 2-4 weeks 10-15 GB Regional eSIM

-Remote work/video 1 month 15-20 GB High data monthly plan
+Remote work/video 1 month 15-20 GB High-data monthly plan

-Around the world trip Months Rechargeable Global eSIM
+Around the world Months Rechargeable Global eSIM

-To fine-tune your case, this calculation of how much data you need for travel breaks down consumption by app.
-And no matter your continent, eSIM always beats daily roaming at €10-€20: here's the comparison between eSIM and roaming if you're still in doubt.
+To refine your specific case, this calculation of how much data you need for travel breaks down consumption by app.
+And whatever your continent, an eSIM always beats the daily roaming charges of €10-20: here's the comparison between eSIM and roaming if you're still in doubt.

 Is there an eSIM that works on all continents?